Gigaspaces/xap-docs/site-hugo/content/xap/14.0/dev-java/query-sql.markdown

 {{%section%}}
 {{%column width="60%" %}}
 [Aggregators](./aggregators.html) allows you to perform aggregations (Average, Max, Min, Sum, Group By, Having) on a relatively large Space object data set.
 A query (SQLQuery or template) may be specified to determine the exact subset of Space objects to iterate while performing the aggregation.
-Aggregators support single and compound based execution and a fully customized Aggregation.
+Aggregators support single and compound-based execution and a fully customized Aggregation.

 {{%/column%}}
 {{%column width="40%" %}}